micahwierenga/project1/README.md

 * Unsolved Problems

-I'm happy to report that all obstacles have been overcome.
+I'm happy to report that all obstacles have been overcome . . . so far.